 - A. Transmission of renewable electricity from offshore wind power plants into the onshore electricity grid using direct current technology or alternating current technology - A.1.
-Consideration of environmental aspects in planning and installation of offshore converter platforms - ✓ For all four offshore converter platforms, DolWin alpha, beta and gamma as well as BorWin gamma (the offshore converter platforms of DolWin1, DolWin2, DolWin3 and BorWin3 respectively), TenneT performed comprehensive environmental impact assessments and conducted research with respect to possibly affected animals such as marine mammals, birds, fish and bats. - ✓ For all four offshore converter platforms, TenneT and its contractors (will) use low-noise construction methods or noise-reducing technology to avoid negative impacts on marine mammals living in the vicinity of the platforms.
-Aversive conditioning measures and "soft-start"-procedures are implemented to keep away and thus protect porpoises during installation work. - ✓ TenneT requires its contractors to prove that their ships have "fit-for-purpose" certifications as well as systems in place that guarantee "zero effluents" during maintenance operations. - A.2.
-Consideration of environmental aspects in operation of offshore and onshore converter stations - ✓ Hazardous waste from all of the offshore converter platforms is or will be appropriately treated in Germany.
+Consideration of environmental aspects in planning and installation of offshore converter platforms - ✓ For all offshore converter platforms, comprehensive environmental impact assessments including research with respect to possibly affected animals such as marine mammals, birds, fish and bats were conducted. - ✓ For all offshore converter platforms, sensitive/reproduction periods were considered and lowimpact construction methods (e.g. "soft-start" procedures, noise-reducing technology) used. - ✓ Contractors are required to prove that their ships have "fit-for-purpose" certifications and that they do not discharge effluents to ocean.

-- For DolWin beta, TenneT uses ultra-stable Epoxy paint as antirust protection of the converter platforms' steel jackets.
-However, no information is available on environmentally friendly antirust protection of the other three converter platforms' steel jackets. - ✓ For all converter stations (onshore and offshore), TenneT's SF_6 policy applies.
-It covers clear responsibilities for SF_6 management, the ambition to reduce the SF_6 leakage rate by 20% by 2020 compared to the 2015 level, and the commitment to biannual pilot projects that can help to reduce SF_6 in insulation systems. - ✓ For all (onshore and offshore) converter stations in Germany and The Netherlands, TenneT's SF6 policy also specifies the aim to achieve an SF6 leakage rate below 0.15% by 2020.
-In addition, DolWin alpha, beta and gamma as well as BorWin gamma are expected to fulfil the manufacturers' specifications (leakage rate <0.1%) in the first years of operation (beginning in 2015, 2016, 2017 and 2019 respectively). - A.3.
-Consideration of environmental aspects in cable-laying (onshore and offshore) - ✓ For all cable-laying projects, TenneT has in consultation with experts considered alternative routes during planning and discussed the final route planning in detail in order to minimise the environmental impact of construction work. - ✓ For all cable-laying projects, TenneT has performed comprehensive environmental impact assessments and conducted research with respect to affected flora, fauna, water and soil.
-Some resting birds might be affected by construction work in the short term, but according to research done by environmental experts a sufficient number of alternative resting areas is available nearby. - ✓ 100% of the projects' connections are sub-soil (offshore) and underground (onshore) cables. - ✓ For 100% of the cables laid, TenneT takes appropriate measures to avoid/reduce soil warming.
-Cables are laid 1.5m beneath the surface in the Wadden Sea area and 2.5m below the ground in dune areas. - ✓ According to the biodiversity assessments for 100% of the projects, none of them affects endangered species.
-Relocations are therefore not necessary. - ✓ All Flora-Fauna-Habitat-areas onshore (DolWin1, DolWin2 and DolWin3) are tunnelled completely.
-In addition, construction areas of former cable-laying projects have been used or widened to reduce the environmental impact of cable-laying. - ✓ For all projects, breading periods of birds have been taken into account in the planning for cablelaying work.
-Therefore, clearances have only been carried out between 1st of October and 28th of February. - ✓ For 100% of cable-kilometres in the Wadden Sea National Park, construction work is conducted between 15th of July and the 30th of September to avoid disturbance of birds during their breading periods. - A.4.
-Standards for decommissioning and rehabilitation of cable-laying construction sites - ✓ For all of the construction sites, TenneT ensures the rehabilitation of the landscape and the removal of construction equipment after cable-laying. - ✓ For DolWin1 and DolWin2, TenneT is required to make compensation payments for rehabilitation measures in affected and/or circumjacent conservation areas (in consultation with the state authorities).
-So far no such information is available with respect to DolWin3 and BorWin3.
-However, TenneT indicates that similar measures will be taken there. - A.5.
-Standards for decommissioning and recycling of offshore converter platforms at end-of-life - For all projects and in accordance with German law, TenneT is required to remove offshore converter platforms and ensure safe disposal of maritime installations on land after decommissioning.

-- ✓ For DolWin alpha and beta, TenneT has provided financial securities to ensure removal costs are covered after decommissioning.
-As this is not required for DolWin gamma and BorWin gamma, no securities are provided. - ✓ For all projects offshore converter platforms are to be disassembled in qualified locations at their end-of-life and materials to be recycled.

-A.6.
-Community dialogue
+- A.2.
+Consideration of environmental aspects in operation of offshore and onshore converter stations - ✓ Solid and hazardous waste from all of the offshore converter platforms is or will be appropriately treated onshore in Germany. - O Regarding the converter platforms on steel jackets, no information is available on environmentally friendly antirust protection of those steel jackets. - ✓ TenneT's SF6 policy applies to all converter stations.
+It contains clear responsibilities and targets for SF6 management, such as the ambition to reduce the SF6 leakage rate by 20% by 2020 compared to the 2015 level.
+Regarding Germany, TenneT aims to achieve a SF6 leakage rate below 0.15% by 2020. - A.3.
+Consideration of environmental aspects in cable-laying (onshore and offshore) - ✓ For all offshore cable-laying projects, either existing routes were used or alternative routes considered during planning.
+Final route planning was discussed in detail in order to minimise the environmental impact of construction work. - ✓ All cable-laying projects fulfil high environmental standards.
+For example, comprehensive environmental impact and biodiversity assessments including research with respect to affected flora, fauna, water and soil were conducted.
+All connections are sub-soil (offshore) and underground (onshore) and soil-warming is limited. - ✓ During cable-laying, low impact methods are applied.
+For example, breading periods of birds are taken into account and protected areas (European Flora-Fauna-Habitat areas) are tunnelled completely. - A.4.
+Standards for decommissioning and rehabilitation of cable-laying construction sites - ✓ For all construction sites, the rehabilitation of the landscape and the removal of construction equipment after cable-laying were ensured. - ✓ For all projects, compensation payments for rehabilitation measures in affected and/or circumjacent conservation areas (in consultation with state authorities) are required. - A.5.
+Standards for decommissioning and recycling of offshore converter platforms at end-of-life - ✓ For all projects and in accordance with German law, TenneT is required to remove offshore converter platforms and ensure safe disposal of maritime installations on land after decommissioning.
+If required, TenneT has provided financial securities to ensure removal costs are covered after decommissioning. - ✓ All offshore converter platforms are to be disassembled in qualified locations at their end-oflife and materials to be recycled. - A.6.
+Community dialogue - ✓ Regarding 7 out of 8 projects, comprehensive measures to inform affected communities at an early stage have been taken and feedback mechanisms for public consultation are in place.
+For BorWin1 only limited information is available on conducted measures. - ✓ For all projects, landowners, whose property is crossed by the cable routes, are compensated.

+oekom research